 Now that you know how to use a color wheel, you can create the interior paint of your dreams.
 All you need to know is your primary and secondary colors.
 From here, you can use other hue techniques to create vibrant and unique colors.

 Don’t forget about tone, tint, and shade — those also create stunning paint colors.

-If you’re in Calgary and want a professional to do your interior painting, take a look at our services.
+If you’re in Calgary and want a professional to do your interior painting, contact Image Line Painting.